sergiocast-97/hackDayPong/README.md

-# multipong
+# Hack Day Pong
-# multipong - A multiplayer pong game for big screens, controllable via mobile client accelerometers
+# A desperate attempt to try to do something at all